Rice on the Road 2014

 Human Trafficking in Pittsburgh

 The global crisis of human trafficking is also a local reality.
 In the city of Pittsburgh and the surrounding area men, women, and children are trafficked and exploited as laborers or sex workers.
-We will focus primarily on the trafficking of women and children.
-Learn from the expertise of community advocates, law enforcement officers, and health care professionals.
-We will travel to Shuman Juvenile Detention Center and conclude our tour with a conversation at Bethlehem Haven.
-Lunch will be served.
+We worked to focus primarily on the trafficking of women and children, learning from the expertise of community advocates, law enforcement officers, and health care professionals.
+We traveled to Shuman Juvenile Detention Center and conclude our tour with a conversation at Bethlehem Haven.

 Looking in the Mirror of Racial Consciousness: The Culture of White Racism and Black Self-Determination

 Long-term white privilege and an invisible Eurocentric perspective in most Americans have nurtured a blind eye to the root causes and effects of an unequal and unjust society.
 In the face of violent, overt, and covert white supremacy racism, Blacks continue to create systems in order to survive, thrive, and protect and plan for future generations.
 This conversation sought to challenge participants to question the dominant perspective of white racism and understand our responsibility to the past, so that current issues of poverty, education, and even neighborhood development can be addressed with a more truthful and balanced approach.

 * In partnership with Hill District-based Ujamaa Collective.